ballerina-platform/module-ballerinax-microsoft.excel/excel/Module.md

 import ballerinax/microsoft.excel;
 ```
 ### Step 2: Create a new connector instance
-Create a `excel:Configuration` with the OAuth2 tokens obtained, and initialize the connector with it.
+Create an `excel:Configuration` with the OAuth2 tokens obtained and initialize the connector with it.
 ```ballerina
 excel:Configuration configuration = {
     clientConfig: {